Lebanese nationality law: Refugees in Lebanon

-Excessive restrictions are in place on granting of Lebanese citizenship due to the importance of the country's demographics in the political system.
+Strict restrictions are in place on granting of Lebanese citizenship due to the importance of the country's demographics in the political system.
 However, Armenian and Assyrian refugees came to Lebanon in 1915 from present-day southeastern Turkey, following the Armenian and Assyrian genocide.
 And when Lebanon was formed after Ottoman rule subsided, these Armenians and Assyrians were given citizenship to Lebanon.
 Also, under the Syrian-occupied Lebanon in 1994, the government naturalized over 154,931 foreign residents, of mainly Syrian (mostly Syrian Sunnis and Christians) and Palestinian (of The Seven Villages, mostly Shia Muslims) descent.
 It was argued that the purpose of these naturalizations was to sway the elections to a pro-Syrian government.
 This allegation is based on how these new citizens were bussed in to vote and displayed higher voting rates than the nationals did.

 Most Palestinians in Lebanon do not have Lebanese citizenship and therefore do not have Lebanese identity cards, are legally barred from owning property or legally barred from entering a list of desirable occupations.
 However, some Palestinians, mostly Palestinian Christians, did receive Lebanese citizenship, either through marriage with Lebanese nationals or by other means.
 In 2017, a census by the Lebanese government counted 174,000 Palestinians in Lebanon, but other sources estimate the number as high as 400,000.

 On 1 June 2018, the notoriously anti-naturalization Lebanese president, Michel Aoun signed a naturalization decree granting citizenship to a reported 300 individuals.
 These individuals come for various backgrounds and religions, however all of them are in one way wealthy and have ties to former Syrian president, Bashar al-Assad.